Inspecting CFRP Wind Turbine Blades in the USA Using Advanced X-Ray and CT

 For wind turbine blade components, CT data supports manufacturing optimization, certification processes, and detailed failure analysis.
 It is particularly valuable when inspecting critical blade sections where structural loads are highest.

-Key Inspection Challenges in Large CFRP Wind Turbine Blades
+Key Inspection Challenges in Large Wind Turbine Blades

-Advanced X-ray and CT-based inspection addresses these challenges by providing consistent imaging across complex geometries and delivering quantitative data that supports engineering decision-making.
+Advanced X-ray and CT-based inspection address these challenges by providing consistent imaging across complex geometries and delivering quantitative data that supports engineering decision-making.

-How Xray-Lab Supports CFRP Wind Turbine Blade Inspection
+How X-RAYLAB Supports GFRP Wind Turbine Blade Inspection

-Xray-Lab specializes in industrial X-ray and computed tomography inspection for composite materials used in demanding applications such as wind energy.
-By focusing on high-resolution imaging and expert data interpretation, Xray-Lab supports U.S.-based manufacturers and operators with reliable insight into CFRP blade quality.
+X-RAYLAB specializes in industrial X-ray and computed tomography inspection for composite materials used in demanding applications such as wind energy.
+By focusing on high-resolution imaging and expert data interpretation, X-RAYLAB supports U.S.-based and European manufacturers and operators with reliable insight into wind turbine blade quality.

 • Support for quality assurance and certification requirements